-PSAC members must carry their membership cards and observe the appropriate Lymm Angling Club Rules at all times when fishing these waters.
-A copy of the Lymm rules and maps are available fro HERE
+PSAC members must carry their membership cards and observe the appropriate Lymm Angling Club Rules at all times when fishing these waters while Lymm Angling Club members must carry their membership cards when fishing on the agreed PSAC waters .
+A copy of the Lymm rules are available from HERE

 Shropshire Union Canal